 Ruzica Piskac is an associate professor on term (tenure-track) in the Computer Science Department at Yale University.
 She joined Yale in 2013 as an assistant professor.
 Prior to that, she was an independent research group leader at the Max Planck Institute for Software systems in Germany.
 Ruzica received her PhD at EPFL in 2011 and her thesis received the Patrick Denantes Prize.
 Starting July 2019, she was named the Donna L. Dubinsky Associate Professor of Computer Science.
 Ruzica's research interests span the areas of programming languages, software verification, automated reasoning, and code synthesis.
 A common thread in Ruzica's research is improving software reliability and trustworthiness using formal techniques.
 She has received recognitions for research and teaching, including a CACM Research Highlight, an NSF CAREER award, the Facebook Communications and Networking award, the Microsoft Research Award for the Software Engineering Innovation Foundation (SEIF), and the 2019 Ackerman Award for Teaching and Mentoring.

 - Theoretical Foundations of Computer Systems, Spring 2021.
-Visiting Scientist and Workshop Organizer.
+Visiting Scientist, Program Organizer and Workshop Organizer.